whataboutpets/minimal-mistakes/_posts/cats/2019-02-11-how-to-get-rid-of-cat-allergies.md

 You need to get an air purifier with a HEPA filter.

-These are filters that are capable of [removing particles](https://en.wikipedia.org/wiki/HEPA){:target="_blank"} the size of animal allergens from the air.
+These are filters that are capable of [removing particles](https://en.wikipedia.org/wiki/HEPA){:target="_blank"} the size of animal allergens.

 All you have to do is place the purifier in the room where you or your cat spend most of your time.